earthly/website/blog/_posts/2024-01-30-showboaters.md

 >
 > "No. At least not in the usual way."

 The book is excellent, and without saying too much, in it, groups of experts obsessed with a problem can spin off into an internal jargon no outsider can make sense of.
-In the worst case, they may come up with powerful answers to important questions, but the whole thing is inscrutable to the outsider.
+In the worst case, they may come up with powerful answers to important questions, but the whole thing is incomprehensible to the outsider.

-And this is sort of what happens when a developer most familiar with Java 8 inherits a Scala program that does a relatively simple task and opens it up to find it written in some sort of functional effect system.
+And this is sort of what happens when a developer most familiar with Java 8 inherits a Scala program that does a relatively simple task and opens it up to find it written in some functional effect system.

 ~~~{.scala caption="Call a service in an Effect Stack in Scala"}
 def program: Effect[Unit] = for {